AdobeDocs/experience-manager-cloud-manager.en/help/using/configuring-pipeline.md

 ---
-title: Configure your CI/CD Pipeline
+title: Configure Your CI/CD Pipeline
-seo-title: Configure your CI/CD Pipeline
-description: Follow this page to configure your pipeline settings from the Cloud Manager.
-seo-description: Before you start to deploy your code, you must configure your pipeline settings from the AEM Cloud Manager.
+description: Learn how to use Cloud Manager to create and configure your pipelines in order to deploy your code.
 uuid: 35fd56ac-dc9c-4aca-8ad6-36c29c4ec497
-contentOwner: jsyal
 products: SG_EXPERIENCEMANAGER/CLOUDMANAGER
 topic-tags: using
 content-type: reference